Norway wealth fund blacklists Glencore, other commodity giants over coal

 EXCESSIVE EMISSIONS The fund, which operates under ethical guidelines set by parliament, also said it was excluding four Canadian oil companies for producing excessive greenhouse gas emissions, the first time it has used that reason to blacklist firms.

 Canadian Natural Resources, Cenovus Energy , Suncor Energy and Imperial Oil were excluded for "acts or omissions that on an aggregate company level lead to unacceptable greenhouse gas emissions", it said.
-The fund held stock worth $1.15 billion in these companies at the end of 2019.
+The fund, which held stock worth $1.15 billion in these companies at the end of 2019, said the companies were excluded for their carbon dioxide emissions "from production of oil to oil sands".

 Canadian Prime Minister Justin Trudeau said, in response to the fund's exclusion of the four, that many oil companies understood the investment climate was changing because of concerns about climate change.
 Excessive greenhouse gas emissions became a criterion for exclusion four years ago.
 But the central bank, the fund's ethics watchdog and the finance ministry took time to agree on what constituted an unacceptable amount of emissions.